zordius/json-path-processor/README.md

 console.log(jpp({a: {b: [1, 3, 4, 5]}}}).find('a.b', function (O) {return O%2 > 0}));
 ```

-* **.each(path, function (value, key) {...})** : Works like Array.map(), the callback arguments are: value, index|key.
+* **.each(path, function (value, key) {...})** : Works like Array.map(), the callback arguments are: value, index.
 The return value of callback will be assigned back to JPP object.
 You can apply second callback function for fallback when the path is not found or not array.
 When your callback return undefined or throws, the item in array will not be changed.

 ```javascript
 console.log(jpp({a: {b: [1, 3, 5]}}).each('a.b', function (V) {